George Lazenby Reynolds: Bishop

 On January 26, 1985, Reynolds was elected Bishop of Tennessee, succeeding William E. Sanders, who opted to assume the episcopate in the new East Tennessee diocese (Sanders had worked there for many years prior).
 Reynolds was consecrated bishop on June 15, 1985 by Presiding Bishop John Allin in the All Saints Chapel of the University of the South.
 He died while in office on November 3, 1991.

+In May 2023, George Lazenby Reynolds III son of the late bishop, released a complete six-volume set of sermons spanning the 40 years of sermons of his father's work.